 You must be happy when your orthodontist will decide to remove the forsus spring appliance from your mouth.

-Your orthodontist will take similar types of instruments to remove it just like the 1st day of attaching it.
+Your orthodontist will take similar types of instruments to remove it just like on the 1st day of attaching it.
 Now, if you are worried about pain, you shouldn’t do that.
 The procedure for the removal of forsus spring doesn’t hurt you.

 After that, your orthodontist may plan the next treatment option.

-How to relieve pain by forsus springs
+How to relieve pain from forsus springs?

 Your orthodontist will give you instructions about what to do when you feel pain for forsus springs.

-If any part of the appliance hurts inside your mouth and teeth, inform your orthodontist and make an appointment.
+If any part of the appliance still hurts inside your mouth and teeth, inform your orthodontist and make an appointment.
 He or she’ll fix the issue.